Crock Pot Turkey Meatballs

 Perhaps it is because each meatball is formed individually with care.

 Perhaps it is because the best, most tender meatballs require the gentlest touch to scoop and shape.
+As with my crock pot turkey meatballs, just look at the gorgeous, perfect form of Sommer’s Greek Lemon Meatballs and Brianne’s French Onion Soup Stuffed Meatballs.

 Perhaps it is because, every time I eat a turkey meatball, I fall freshly head-over-heels for a dish that I’ve been eating my whole life, yet continually forget how much I adore.
 Even Ben’s reaction was, “Why don’t we eat turkey meatballs all the time?”